 Pay attention to changes in your muscle spasticity.
 Changes may mean that your other medical problems are getting worse.

 - Problems with the drugs you are taking for muscle spasms

 - Can't move your joints as much (joint contracture)

-- Harder time moving around or transferring out of your bed or chair
+- Harder time moving around or getting out of your bed or chair

 - Skin sores or skin redness